Notice regarding the quality of machine translation

 The professional operating a tea room must comply with the obligation to report the smoking ban specific to places for collective use.

-To go further Articles R. 3512-2 and the following of the Public Health Code.
+For further information: Articles R. 3512-2 and the following of the Public Health Code.

 Tea-room operators who work as restaurateurs or assimilated are subject to the legal provisions relating to the use of restaurant titles.